VTrips Case Study

 First of all I'm very numbers driven and second of all, so much of on-boarding and bringing in companies is the due diligence and you can really lose control of your costs very fast.
 From my standpoint, I think it's been clear that this is not a sprint on the property management side - it's a marathon.
 Getting the foundation right, firming it up, making sure you have the people in place, making sure you have the core competency in places and fast.

 We’ve certainly backed the trend about growing revenue at all costs.
 In fact I've said forget about growing revenue.
 Let's focus on profitability, let's build this business the right way.
 We're in a marathon, we're not on a sprint.
-Some of the people that are racing ahead, we're going to see them on the sideline probably in a foetal position.
+Some of the people that are racing ahead, we're going to see them on the sideline probably in a fetal position.

 NO TO BUILDING TECH, YES TO REQUESTS FOR PROPOSALS